 -Increased risk-taking behavior

-What Types of Treatment and Therapy is Available for Prescription Drug Addiction?
+What Types of Treatment and Therapy are Available for Prescription Drug Addiction?

 To develop an addiction, it typically takes multiple attempts for individuals to become addicted.
 However, there are several risk factors that can increase the likelihood of an individual becoming addicted after their first use or attempt at using these types of substances.